 This policy is in line with our aims, teaching and learning policy and equality of opportunity policy and aims to support inclusion for all children.
-The responsibility for the management of this policy falls to the Head of School; the day-to-day operation of the policy is the responsibility of the SENCO.
-The Head teacher and SENCO work closely together to ensure that this policy works effectively.
+The responsibility for the management of this policy falls to the Head Teacher; the day-to-day operation of the policy is the responsibility of the Inclusion Lead.
+The Head teacher and Inclusion Lead work closely together to ensure that this policy works effectively.
 The policy reflects the statutory guidance set out in the Special Educational Needs and Disability Code of Practice 0-25 years (2014).